fuzzylabs/website/hugo/content/blog/smart-insole-analytics-step-by-step.md

     return step_count
 ```

-Deviating from the paper I've used different values for the low and high thresholds.
-This is because the range of measurements differ on this device.
+Deviating from the paper I've used different values for the low and high thresholds due to differences in the measurements range on this hardware.

-Note that as we're only using one insole, we need to multiply by 2 to get the true step count using this method.
+Note that as we're only using one insole, we need to multiply the result by 2 to get the true step count using either of these methods.

 ### Cadence

-A common metric used in running, jogging and similar activities is cadence.
-This is measured in strides or steps per minute.
+Armed with our step counting function we can go on to implement a common metric used in running, jogging and similar activities, *cadence*.

-People of different heights will have different stride lengths, and therefore they will require a different number of steps in order to cover the same distance.
-So if we're using cadence to compare two runners, we have to normalise for height first.
+Cadence is measured in strides or steps per minute.
+People of different heights will have different stride lengths, and therefore they will require a different number of steps in order to cover the same distance, so if we're using cadence to compare two runners, we have to know their height too, but for our purposes we'll ignore that detail.

 To calculate cadence with Pandas we'll simply invoke the step counter and divide by the exercise duration in seconds: